panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 ## 3. Summary

-The controlled input is a convinient technique to access the value of input fields in React.
-It doesn't use references and creates a single source of truth to access the input value.
+The controlled input is a convenient technique to access the value of input fields in React.
+It doesn't use references and serves as a single source of truth to access the input value.

-Setting up the controlled input requires 3 easy steps:
+Setting up a controlled input requires 3 steps:

 1. Create the state to hold the input value: `[val, setVal] = useState('')`
 * Define the event handler to update the state: `onChange = event => setVal(event.target.value)`
 * Attach the event handler and set `value` attribute on the input field: `<input onChange={onChange} value={val} />`.

-To debounce the changing value of the input you need to use a separate state holding the debounced value.
-For such cases use the specialized hook `debouncedQuery = useDebouncedValue(value, wait)`.
+To debounce the changing value of the input you need to create a new state holding the debounced value.
+Use the specialized hook `debouncedQuery = useDebouncedValue(value, wait)`.

 *Do you prefer controlled or uncontrolled components?*